HamzaNaveed19/MangaMine-The-DB-Project/README.md

 Contribute to this project by just:
 Downloading the zip file

-importing the database named "mangaSQL.bacpac" file in your ssms or any other sql server. changing the connection string in server.js in build as well as public folder.
+Importing the database named "mangaSQL.bacpac" file in your ssms or any other sql server.

+Changing the connection string in server.js in build as well as public folder.